 As we say all the time at The Wellness Way, all systems of your body work together like the gears of a Swiss Watch.
 Each of the gears affects all the others.
 If there’s an imbalance in one area of the body, there will be consequences in other areas.
 That even applies to infections, like Lyme Disease and co-infections.

-If the body is stuck in stress and inflammation, its energy is divided.
+Infections are mostly addressed the same way as other health challenges, by first addressing inflammation and stress on the nervous system.
+This is done with dietary changes (following a food allergy test), herbs to break down the biofilm protection the parasite builds, and herbs to fight the infection.
+(8) If the body is stuck in stress and inflammation, its energy is divided.
 As a result, the immune response will not be optimal.
 That’s how chronic infections and chronic illnesses become chronic.

 The Wellness Way Can Help

 The body was designed to heal.
 It’s just a matter of removing the barriers to healing – including infections.
 Fortunately, the earth is full of anti-infectious herbs that can help fight unwanted parasites and allow the body to heal itself.
 Seeing a Wellness Way practitioner and doing the appropriate testing and protocols will go a long way in helping the body get back to a balanced immune response, healing, and repair.
 If you’re concerned about the potential of Chronic Lyme, make an appointment with your local Wellness Way Clinic and start your journey back to health!

 - The etiologic agent of Lyme disease in deer flies, horse flies, and mosquitoes – PubMed (nih.gov)